Personal website of Gregory K. Maxey, Commander USN (Retired)

 As many Word users are painfully aware, the masters at Microsoft radically changed the user interface with Word 2007.
 Making matters worse they practically eliminated the ability to change and customize the interface without resorting to third party add-ins or doing your own programming.

-While alleviating the problem some with the introduction of limited customization capability in Word 2010, this Microsoft Word Help & Tips page can still be beneficial and will show you you you can use VBA to customize the Word shortcut (aka right-click) menus programatically.
+While alleviating the problem some with the introduction of limited customization capability in Word 2010, this Microsoft Word Help & Tips page can still be beneficial and will show you you you can use VBA to customize the Word shortcut (aka right-click) menus programmatically.

 The method presented here isn't new.
 The ability to customize the Word menus and toolbars programmatically is available in earlier versions of Word.
 However, most users never had a need for it since these menus and toolbars were easily customized through the user interface.